dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/custom-formatters.md

 * Signature returns a `Person` type.
 * Can return a `Student` or `Instructor` type that derives from `Person`.

-For the formatter to handle only `Student` objects, check the type of [Object](/dotnet/api/microsoft.aspnetcore.mvc.formatters.outputformattercanwritecontext.object#Microsoft_AspNetCore_Mvc_Formatters_OutputFormatterCanWriteContext_Object) in the context object provided to the `CanWriteResult` method.
+For the formatter to handle only `Student` objects, check the type of <xref:Microsoft.AspNetCore.Mvc.Formatters.OutputFormatterCanWriteContext.Object> in the context object provided to the `CanWriteResult` method.
 When the action method returns `IActionResult`:

 * It's not necessary to use `CanWriteResult`.
 * The `CanWriteType` method receives the runtime type.